mrizwanakram/OllamaResumeExtractor/README.md

 This Python script extracts information from PDF resumes and converts it into a structured JSON format using the Ollama language model.
 It's designed to automate the process of parsing resumes and extracting key details, making it easier for HR departments, recruiters, and organizations to process large volumes of applications efficiently.

-The Resume Information Extractor serves as a versatile solution for precisely identifying and extracting relevant information from resume PDFs.
-This tool combines PDF text extraction with natural language processing to parse unstructured resume data into a structured format.
-By leveraging the Ollama language model, it can understand context and extract information even when it's not explicitly stated.

-What sets this tool apart is its ability to handle various resume formats and styles.
+What sets this script apart is its ability to handle various resume formats and styles.
 It uses a predefined JSON template to ensure consistent output structure, making it easier to integrate with other systems or databases.
-The tool is designed to be flexible, allowing for customization of the output format and the underlying language model.
+The script is designed to be flexible, allowing for customization of the output format and the underlying language model.

-We invite you to explore the potential of this tool and its data extraction capabilities.
+We invite you to explore the potential of this script and its data extraction capabilities.
 For those interested in harnessing its power or seeking further collaboration, we encourage you to reach out to us or contribute to the project on GitHub.
 Your input drives our continuous improvement, as we collectively pave the way towards enhanced data extraction and document analysis.

 - **Developed by:** FODUU AI
 - **Model type:** Extraction